-Luckily, the success of this game led to plenty of other tower defense titles trying something new with their visuals and story – which is why we have more than enough games like Plants vs Zombies to recommend!
+The success of Plants vs Zombies led to a lot of other tower defense games trying out something new and fresh.
+Here are 7 games like Plants vs Zombies to get stuck into today.

-The point is to strategically place all of this place over the terrain and make the best of your environment – and you’ve got everything from explosive barrels to spiked floors and arrow shooters at your disposal.
+The point is to strategically place traps all over the maps– and you’ve got everything from explosive barrels to spiked floors and arrow shooters at your disposal.
 Plus, you can upgrade all of the traps as you progress through the game.

-While the first Orcs Must Die game is a gem in the rough, the second one is where the game truly shines as a mainstream success.
-Also, the series’ second outing comes with a well-designed co-op mode, where you take on the ravaging orc hordes with a buddy.
+While the first Orcs Must Die game is a gem in the rough, the second one is where the game truly shines.
+Also, the second game comes with a well-designed co-op mode.

 In the second game, you can reach an entirely new level of orc-stopping tactics through teamwork.
 You and your co-op teammate can play as the War Mage or the Sorceress; as you may have predicted, both characters have unique skill sets.